 Inspection visibility.
 As of January 2026, Ofsted has not yet published an inspection report for the academy’s current registration, so families should use open events and direct questions to understand current priorities and quality assurance.

 Admissions competitiveness.
-The available demand snapshot shows oversubscription (484 applications for 181 offers).
-Families should treat this as a school where admission criteria and practical location matter.
+Families should treat this as a school where admission criteria and practical location matter, and should check Croydon's current guidance before relying on any historic demand snapshot.

 Sixth form clarity.
-The Year 12 application deadline of 31 March 2026 is clear, but families should ask for detail on subject availability, entry requirements by course, and the support structure for university, apprenticeships and employment routes.
+Families should confirm the current Year 12 application deadline and ask for detail on subject availability, entry requirements by course, and the support structure for university, apprenticeships and employment routes.

 Teaching style fit.
 The curriculum narrative suggests a strongly structured, knowledge-led approach; this suits many students well, but it is worth checking that your child responds positively to that kind of classroom rhythm.

 Harris Academy Beulah Hill is a non-selective Croydon secondary that looks set up for families who want clear routines, a scholarship-oriented culture, and a sixth form pathway without private-school costs.
-The dataset positions GCSE outcomes in the middle of the England distribution, and admissions demand suggests entry can be competitive.
+The 2025 results place headline GCSE rankings in the lower part of the England distribution, while Progress 8 is broadly in line with expectations.

 It suits students who do best with explicit teaching, strong vocabulary and knowledge-building, and a structured approach to learning, alongside families who can engage early with the admissions timetable and ask detailed questions about sixth form routes.

-The available performance dataset places GCSE outcomes in line with the middle 35% of schools in England, and admissions demand indicates the academy is oversubscribed.
-As of January 2026, Ofsted has not yet published an inspection report for the academy’s current registration, so families should use open events and published policies to assess current priorities and consistency.
+The 2025 performance results place headline GCSE rankings in the lower part of the England distribution, while the Progress 8 score is 0.
+As of January 2026, Ofsted has not yet published an inspection report for the academy's current registration, so families should use open events and published policies to assess current priorities and consistency.

 Formal inspection evidence from the predecessor organisation’s May 2022 report references enrichment with examples including cookery club, tai chi, drama and a coding club.
 Facilities investment described in an academy presentation also points to sport and practical STEM opportunities, including a floodlit 4G pitch and two science “Super Labs”.